thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-ACCOUNT-BALANCE-BY-DATE.md

 ## Create Function

-Registering a minimum-balance-by-date rule is done through the function:
+Adding a minimum-balance-by-date rule is done through the function:

 ```javascript
 function addMinBalByDateRule(